JoonasPel/steamplayersBackend/readme.md

       which is "converted" into game IDs with Opensearch.
       For example: search query "apex" -> opensearch finds "Apex Legends" -> get player data of Apex Legends from redis -> return to the client.
+      Caching of the data is also used in the frontend.
+Every response data is stored locally for 100 seconds, and if requested again during this, cache is used instead.
+So for example going forward and backward in the player count table will not request the data again all the time.

     Affiliate links:
       I made a program that searches the game from a game seller website and